 Despite its advantages, manual testing has many limitations, such as; Longer testing procedures are tiresome and subject to human errors.
 So the best alternative for repetitive testing, i.e., automated testing.
-This reduces the burden of manual testers and reserves them for other vital areas with a human dependency.
+This reduces the burden of manual testers and reserves them for other vital areas with human dependency.

-Automated testing is the best alternative for:
+Android Automated Testing is the best for:

 1. Repeated Execution: